• Home

 Overview

 This topic explains how to configure the logging feature.
-Logging is available for both client-side and server-side SDKs.
+Logging is available for client-side, server-side, and edge SDKs.

 LaunchDarkly SDKs rely on built-in logging packages and libraries to track events.
 Depending on which language you use, you can configure logging behavior to be highly or minimally verbose.